newrelic/node-newrelic-mysql/CONTRIBUTING.md

 ### Version Support

 When contributing, keep in mind that New Relic customers (that's you!) are running many different versions of Node, some of them pretty old.
 Changes that depend on the newest version of Node will probably be rejected, especially if they replace something backwards compatible.

 Be aware that the instrumentation needs to work with a wide range of versions of the instrumented modules, and that code that looks nonsensical or overcomplicated may be that way for compatibility-related reasons.
 Read all the comments and check the related tests before deciding whether existing code is incorrect.

-If you’re planning on contributing a new feature or an otherwise complex contribution, we kindly ask you to start a conversation with the maintainer team by opening up an Github issue first.
+If you’re planning on contributing a new feature or an otherwise complex contribution, we kindly ask you to start a conversation with the maintainer team by opening up a Github issue first.

 ### General Guidelines

 In general, we try to limit adding third-party production dependencies.
 If one is necessary, please be prepared to make a clear case for the need.

 ### Coding Style Guidelines/Conventions

 We use eslint to enforce certain coding standards.
 Please see our [.eslintrc](./.eslintrc.js) file for specific rule configuration.

 ### Testing Guidelines